wartimefriends/sito/content/donate.en.md

 +++
-title= "donations"
+title= "DONATIONS AND MEMBERSHIP FEES"
 +++

-Wartimefriends It is non-profit-association and lives on the contribution of its members and the support of those who consider their work as important.
-You can contribute by sending a donation by bank transfer or by subscribing the annual membership fee of 10 euro.
+Wartimefriends is a non-profit association.
+It is supported by its members and by those who consider their work important.
+You can contribute by sending a donation or by becoming a member for an annual fee of 10 euros.

-Contributions and donations by bank transfer to this bank account:
+Donations and membership fees can be sent by bank transfer to:

     Wartimefriends Associazione culturale di promozione sociale
     Via Donizetti 13